Health Savings Account & Flex Accounts

 There’s often some confusion around claiming a massage as a medical expense.
 Can something that feels so relaxing actually be considered part of your health care coverage?
 In many cases, it absolutely can.

 There are countless benefits of massage therapy.
 Massages can improve circulation, decrease pain and inflammation, reduce stress, as well as provide numerous benefits to your heart.
 Let’s take a leap into the world of healthcare to explain how you can pay for massage therapy through your health insurance plan with pre-tax dollars.

-Before we discuss the process of getting a massage with your insurance plan, let’s do a quick overview on HSAs and FSAs.
+Before we discuss the process of getting a massage with your insurance plan, let’s do a quick overview on Health Savings Accounts and Flexible Spending Accounts.
 These are both special healthcare arrangements that allow you to set aside money for medical costs, such as deductibles, monthly prescriptions, copayments, and coinsurance.
 You don’t pay taxes on this money.

 For a detailed list of what costs are considered “medical expenses,” start with this fact sheet from the IRS.
-In some cases, your employer will contribute money to your HSA or FSA each year as well.
+In some cases, your employer will contribute money to your Health Savings Account or Flexible Spending Account each year as well.
 Both of these plans have a lot of fine print you’ll need to consider, so talk to your HR department if you have questions.

 These healthcare plans usually come with a debit card that includes your (and your employer’s) contributions.
 In most cases, you won’t have to worry about being reimbursed, as your funds will already be on the flex debit card.
 You can spend this on any of the above medical costs.

 Why Would You Want an Health Savings Account or Flexible Spending Account?

 There are a wide variety of benefits to these health accounts.
 First, Health Savings Accounts and Flexible Spending Accounts help you automate your savings for medical expenses.
 People rarely expect a medical emergency to happen, so these plans help you prepare without having to think about it.